Charles Macaulay: Perry Mason

 He was part of the Perry Mason TV film series, initially playing a judge, then District Attorney Markham.
 He was a friend of Raymond Burr and was an administrator of his estate.

 Other TV roles

-He appeared in the original run of Star Trek, Mission: Impossible, Gunsmoke, Baa Baa Black Sheep and Columbo.
+He appeared in the original run of Star Trek, Mission: Impossible, Gunsmoke, Airport 77, Baa Baa Black Sheep and Columbo.

 Academia

 He taught at the USC School of Theatre from 1986 to 1992, directing six student productions.

 Death

 He died of cancer in Sonoma County at the age of 72 in 1999.